18F/join.tts.gsa.gov/positions/logindeputydirect.md

 # objectives.
 This example indents sub-bullets with two spaces:
 #🔻🔻🔻🔻🔻
 key objectives:
-  - Lead Delivery of Login.gov products and programs to develop and execute a product roadmap aligned with program and agency goals
+  - Lead Delivery of Login.gov products and programs to develop and execute a product roadmap aligned with program and agency goals.
     - Serve as the supervisor accountable for development and delivery of the Login.gov product roadmap, leveraging multiple inputs from customers, users, programmatic and financial stakeholders, industry experts, and program staff.
     - Identifying and removing barriers to developing a product roadmap, and maintaining high-quality, strong processes to execute on that roadmap.
     - Develop and design organizational structures and practices to enable engineering, product development and UX excellence, following industry best practices.